keechma/keechma-next/README.md

 ### Controller lifecycle

 Controllers have a defined lifecycle which is guaranteed by Keechma/next.
 Lifecycles reduce need for a lot of boilerplate code that deals with resource initialization and teardown.
-Each controller is implemented with a small number of multimethods (consult documentation in controller.cljs file).
+Each controller is implemented with a small number of multimethods (consult the [documentation in controller.cljs](src/keechma/next/controller.cljs) file).
 Controllers should be "thin", they should only act as a glue code between the UI, various APIs and domain code.
 Controllers are unopinionated on purpose, you get full access to the state atom, so you can implement features in any way you need.
 Keechma/next will call appropriate methods when controller's state changes - you can use these methods to implement your logic.

 #### On application start